-- 1/2 teaspoon kosher salt
+- ½ teaspoon Diamond Crystal kosher salt

-- 1/4 teaspoon black pepper
+- ¼ teaspoon black pepper

-- Place the roast in the slow cooker pan and add the sliced onion, garlic and parsley.
+- Place the roast in the slow cooker pan and add the sliced onion, garlic, and parsley.
 Pour the beef broth (or wine) on top.

-- Cover and cook on low for 7 hours.
+- Cover and cook on LOW for 7 hours.